rschaurasiya/Pulse_AI_github/README.md

    ```

 4. **Set up Firebase**:
+   - Download your Firebase service account key from Firebase Console → Project Settings → Service Accounts → Generate New Private Key
-   - Place your `firebase-credentials.json` file in the root directory
+   - Save it as `serviceAccountKey.json` in the root directory
    - Enable Firestore Database in your Firebase Console
    - Enable Email/Password Authentication